inerd89/www-hcaef/_news/2018-02-14-test-story.md

 ---
 title: Test News Article Title
-Subtitle: This is an excellent test article.
+Description: This is an excellent test article.
 Author: Name Teekay
 Main Image: test-article.jpg
+Category: Student Spotlight
 ---

 This is the article.
 Pretty awesome, right?